 Located at the southernmost part of Portugal and with the Algarve being the most popular tourist destination in this region, the Faro District is home to beautiful beaches.
 The must-see places here would be: Cape St Vincent for its popular lighthouse, Serra de Monchique for the scenic view, the caves in Benagil and Zorreira for adventure, the Ria Formosa for birdwatching and beautiful photos, and of course head out to the beaches (Arrifana, Castelejo and Amado tops the list) to try your hand at surfing.

 An island located north of the Adriatic Sea, it is the most populous having multiple towns and villages within its area.
-It was given the name the Golden Island and is considered to be one of the most attractive tourist destinations in Croatia.
+It was given the name the Golden Island and is considered to be one of the most attractive tourist destinations in Croatia – with its historic monuments, beautiful beaches and holiday accommodations.
 The best outdoor activities in here would be kayaking or scuba diving and snorkelling in Stara Baska.
 Or if you prefer to take on the mountains, go hiking on its highest mountaintop, the Obzovi and marvel at the island diverse collection of flora.
 With its rich vegetation, it houses almost half of the flora varieties in all of Croatia.

 Outdoor activities are the best way to reconnect with nature.
 Europe has a lot to offer in that department.
 With proper research, you surely will find the most appropriate adventure for you.